-To apply for the Future Global Leaders program, you must be 15 to 18 years old and have completed Grade 10 or equivalent.
-You’ll also need to have a grade point average of 78% or letter grade B, or a minimum IB final grade of 5.
-You’ll need to include your most recent school report card or transcripts in your application.
+To register for a UBC Future Global Leaders course, you must be 15 to 18 years old and have completed Grade 10 or equivalent.
+We suggest that you have a grade point average of 78% or letter grade B or higher, or a minimum IB final grade of 5.
+You don’t need to submit any transcripts to register.

-If you want to participate in academic courses and English is not your first language, we recommend an IELTS (International English Language Testing System) score of 6.0 or equivalent, or TOEFL (Test of English as a Foreign Language) Internet-based score of 80 or equivalent.
-You can self-assess your own levels, as you are not required to provide proof of English Language proficiency.
+If you want to register for an academic course and English is not your first language, we recommend an IELTS (International English Language Testing System) score of 6.0 or equivalent, or TOEFL (Test of English as a Foreign Language) Internet-based score of 80 or equivalent.
+You don’t need to provide your scores, and can self-assess your own levels.

 UBC President Bursary Program for high school students in British Columbia

-The Future Global Leaders program will award approximately 20 bursaries in 2020 to Grade 11 high school students in British Columbia.
-It will cover full tuition for one two-week course of your choice, as well as the fees to stay in a student residence at UBC Vancouver or UBC Okanagan, and three meals a day.
+The UBC Future Global Leaders program will award a number of bursaries to Grade 11 high school students in BC.
+It will cover full tuition for one 10-week winter course of your choice.

 - You must have an overall average of 80% or higher, and 80% or higher in Grade 11 English (or equivalent).
 If you are entering Grade 11, you must have an overall average of 80% or higher, and 80% or higher in Grade 10 English (or equivalent).